 Hootie & The Blowfish: The Unlikely Kings of 90s Pop Rock

-Hootie & The Blowfish is an American pop rock band that rose from college bars to become one of the most surprising multi-platinum success stories of the 1990s.
-Originating from the University of South Carolina in Columbia, the quartet achieved stratospheric fame with their 1994 debut album, Cracked Rear View, which sold over 21 million copies worldwide.
+Hootie & The Blowfish is an American rock band that rose from college bars to become one of the best-selling acts of the 1990s.
+Originating from South Carolina, the group's debut album, Cracked Rear View, achieved diamond certification in the United States, selling over 21 million copies.

 Early career